rdalen/Boxify/docs/adapter-plate.md

 - PCB origin
 - Mounting plane
 - Reference Mate Connector

+The KiCad STEP is positioned as part of the Derive operation.

+That's why the PCB thickness (`vs_pcbThickness`) and `pcbMountAdjust` information are resolved before the Derived of the kicadStep

-The Adapter Plate therefore adapts to the selected PCB rather than containing a hard-coded PCB design.
+The Adapter Plate therefore adapts to the selected PCB and its passenger) automatically.

 ---